hazardland/db.php/manual.md

 ```

 ####Overriding default link class
 You can override link and develop your own.
 Just look at code of class \db\link and make same methods.
-It is done without interface. db.php even does not check where comes your links it just needs that your class had following methods:
+It is done without interface. db.php even does not check where do your link objects come it just requires that that they had following methods:

 #####query
 Executes query and returns result array or resource iteratable as array if any.
 Returns null if resultless query or false if query has no results.